API reference

 BinaryBuilderBase.FileProductType

-FileProduct(path::AbstractString, varname::Symbol, dir_path = nothing)
+FileProduct(path, varname::Symbol, dir_path = nothing)

 Declares a FileProduct that points to a file located relative to the root of a Prefix, must simply exist to be satisfied.
+The first argument path is either a single AbstractString or a Vector{String} to allow several paths to be checked.

 source